The artificial intelligence model reveals hidden earthquake swarks and errors in Camp Fleejri, Italy - ExBulletin

 Like setting the camera lens so that it becomes a clear fog image, the new approach makes it possible for researchers to determine earthquakes that previous tools cannot choose from huge groups of seismic monitoring data.

-The research, which is the cooperation between Stanford University, the National Institute of Geophysics and Barakin (Ingv) – Great Visoviano, and the University of Napoli Federico II, reveals four times the number of earthquakes that previous tools discovered and discovered in the past.
+The research, a cooperation between Stanford University, the National Institute of Geophysics and Volcanology (Ingv) – reveals the governor of Vesuviano, and the University of Napoli Federico II, four times the number of earthquakes discovered by previous tools and determining the previously unknown errors.

-People are swimming near the Bea Beach, Bozwoli in Camp Fleejri, Italy.
-Solfata and Fumarulic field in the background.
-(Credit Photo: Xing Tan)

-You can help researchers know the location of the error and its length – the distance between two masses of rocks that move and cause earthquakes – determining the range of future earthquakes.
+Knowing the site and the length of error – the distance between two blocks of rocks that move and cause earthquakes – researchers can help determine the scope of future earthquakes.
 This information is very important to inform the population and urban cities of potential risks and mitigation options.

+The study, published in Science, uses the AI model created in Stanford to provide an accurate location for earthquakes and size in actual time near real time.

-“This time, this is the most important thing in this study: this ability to obtain a clear vision that works now,” said Greg Peruza, a professor of geophysics at the College of Sustainability in the study.
-“Ingv is now running the tool as they need, so it must be useful for the scientific response and the general response in the end if something changes.”
+“Seismic can change at any time, and this may be the most important thing in this study: this ability to obtain a clear vision that works now,” said Greg Peruza, author of the study.

+“Ingv is now running the tool as they need, so it must be useful for the scientific response, and ultimately, a general response if something changes.”

 History of disorders